-Jubilee is looking to purchase a three-quarter ton flatbed pickup truck to use in providing water to families who are also using water tank systems.
+Jubilee has purchase a three-quarter ton flatbed pickup truck to use in providing water to families who are also using water tank systems.
 Greg Armstrong with Run4Water comes to Sneedville once each month to fill up 500 gallon tanks for 5-7 families when needed.
-Jubilee Project is working with Greg to purchase a pick-up truck that can hold and haul a 500 gallon tank of water.

 Jubilee Youth provides faith development, team building, outings, and community service opportunities for youth in grades 6-12.
 The Youth meet on Friday afternoons for a meal, devotion, games, and time to share together from 3:00-5:00.
 Outings have included museums in Kentucky, rafting on the Pigeon River, Holston Conference Resurrection, and movies and shopping in Morristown.

 Jubilee is working with youth to set higher education goals.
 Trips to colleges and universities in the area are planned, with the hope that youth will see possibilities beyond Hancock County.
 Youth are encouraged to take advantage of Dual Enrollment and work/study programs at Hancock County High School.